- Computers & Software»

 friend return type operator+(argument1, argument2);

-Even if friend functions can’t overload operators such as assignment operator (=), subscripting operator (), function call operator (()), and member access operator (->) they come handy in some situations where member functions won’t help.
+Even if friend functions can’t overload operators such as assignment operator (=), sub-scripting operator (), function call operator (()), and member access operator (->) they come handy in some situations where member functions won’t help.
 In scalar multiplication of a vector, an integer (built-in data type) and an object (user defined data type) are the operands.
 When the object becomes the left-hand operand, operator overloading through member function would work.
-But in the other case, this won’t work as an object of the relevant class is required as the left-hand operand in order to invoke the member function.
+But when the integer becomes the first operand, this won’t work as an object of the relevant class is required as the left-hand operand in order to invoke the member function.
 Friend functions can solve this problem by taking both the operands as the arguments.

 Some rules for overloading operators

 - Only existing operators can be overloaded.
 We cannot create new operators for overloading.

 - We cannot change the basic meaning of an operator.
 We cannot redefine ‘+’ operator to subtract one value from the other.